Manombo Sud

 Manombo Sud is a rural municipality in Madagascar.
 It belongs to the district of Toliara II, which is a part of Atsimo-Andrefana Region.
+It lies on the mouth of the Manombo River into the Indian Ocean.

 The population of the commune was estimated to be approximately 17,000 in the 2001 commune census.

+Rainfall in the Manombo Sud area averages only about 491 mm per year.

 Primary and junior level secondary education are available in town.
 The majority (55%) of the population works in fishing.
 35% are farmers, while an additional 5% receive their livelihood from raising livestock.
 The most important crops are cassava and sugarcane, while other important agricultural products are maize and lima beans.
 Services provide employment for 5% of the population.